Information for residents and business

 Residents and businesses in the City of Sydney

-There’ll be widespread road closures and on-street fencing to help people get around safely and move crowds towards public transport.
+There will be widespread road closures, on-street fencing and diversions to help people get around safely and move crowds towards public transport.

-Here’s what businesses and residents need to know about Sydney New Year’s Eve 2022.
+Here’s what you need to know about Sydney New Year’s Eve.

 Parking restrictions and road closures

-Special event clearway parking restrictions will be in effect on most roads across the city from 2am on New Year’s Eve to 6am on New Year’s Day.
+Special event clearways are in place on most roads across the city centre from 2am on New Year’s Eve to 4am on New Year’s Day.
 Times vary, check signs for details.

-Clearways are strict no-parking zones and apply to all vehicle types including those with local council or Transport for NSW mobility scheme parking permits.
+Clearways are strict no-parking zones and apply to all vehicle and motorcycle types including those with City of Sydney or Transport for NSW mobility scheme parking permits.
 Check signs carefully before parking on the day and the night before as vehicles left in clearways will be towed and a fee applies.
-If your vehicle is towed, call 132 701 to find its new location.
+If your vehicle is towed, call 132 701 or visit tfnswtowlink.my.site.com/findmycar/s/ to find its new location.

-You must not drive on or exit a driveway onto a closed road unless directed by the NSW Police Force.
+You must not exit a driveway or drive onto a closed road unless directed by NSW Police Force.
+Vehicles driving through road closures pose a serious safety risk and will be treated as a direct threat to the safety of the general public.
 Fines apply.

 Business operations

-Keep footpaths clear.
-Don’t place bins, furniture, signs or other temporary equipment on them.
+• Keep footpaths clear.
+Do not place bins, furniture, signs or other temporary equipment on them.

-Talk with your employees and contractors about alternative access arrangements.
-Tell your service providers about alternative pick-up and drop-off locations.
+• Talk with your employees and contractors about alternative access arrangements.
+Tell your service providers about alternative pick-up and drop-off locations and road closure times.

-Help your customers and ticket holders plan their night.
-You may want to include this information on your event and ticket communications: Getting in and out of the city is different on New Year’s Eve.
-There will be road closures and on-street fencing to help people get around safely and move crowds to public transport.
-Visit sydneynewyearseve.com/plan-your-night for details.
+• Help your guests and ticket holders plan their night.
+You may want to include this information on your event and ticket communications: Getting in and out of the city centre is different on New Year’s Eve.
+There will be road closures, on-street fencing and diversions to help people get around safely and move crowds to public transport.

-If you’re hosting an event, you can list it free on the City of Sydney’s What’s On website .
+If you’re hosting an event, you can list it on the City of Sydney’s free What’s On directory.
+Visit whatson.cityofsydney.nsw.gov.au

 Access for people walking around vantage points will be restructured.
-There’ll be checkpoints throughout the city centre for residents, event ticket holders and authorised employees.
+There will be checkpoints throughout the city centre for residents, event ticket holders and authorised employees.
 Road closures may affect access to buildings for residents and businesses.

 The way you arrive at your location may differ to the way you travel home.
 Be prepared for a longer journey time and potential access delays to your property.
-There’ll be wayfinding assistance on the night to help you get around.
+Please always follow directions of security and NSW Police.
+There will also be navigating assistance on the night for you.

 Public transport changes